24.00.030 SPECIAL TRANSPORT SITUATIONS (CALEA 70.3.3)

 Handcuffs or other restraining devices shall not be removed until the prisoner is within the security perimeter of that facility.
 In many cases, the receiving agency shall determine when restraining devices shall be removed.

-An officer transporting a prisoner from one facility to another shall provide all documents required by the accepting facility (per contractual agreements), and will further provide any special notations on the prisoner's health, behavior, potential for escape, or propensity to violence.
+An officer transporting a prisoner from one facility to another shall provide all documents required by the accepting facility (per contractual agreements), and will further document any special notations on the prisoner's health, behavior, potential for escape, or propensity to violence.

 If the transporting officer has the prisoner's property, the prisoner or the officer must sign the property release section of the property receipt before leaving the property with the accepting facility.